small-tech/site.js/README.md

 For example, if you run the command on a connected server that has the ar.al domain pointing to it and `ar.al` set in _/etc/hostname_, you will be able to access the site at https://ar.al.
 (Yes, of course, [ar.al](https://ar.al) runs on Site.js.)
 The first time you hit your live site, it will take a little longer to load as your Let’s Encrypt certificates are being automatically provisioned by ACME TLS.

+The automatic TLS certificate provisioning will get certificates for the naked domain and the _www_ subdomain.
+There is currently no option to add other subdomains.
+Also, please ensure that both the naked domain and the _www_ subdomain are pointing to your server before you enable your server and hit it to ensure that the provisioning works.
+This is especially important if you are migrating an existing site.

 When the server is enabled, you can also use the following commands:

   - `disable`: Stop server and remove from startup.